 Can coffee be a part of a healthy lifestyle?
 Whether you drink one or two (or twenty) cups of coffee a day, there are some things you definitely want to know…

-And we’ve been bouncing off the walls ever since.
+And we’ve been exhilarated ever since.

 The active ingredient in coffee is caffeine…this is why people drink it.